haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial5_dockerization.md

 In this tutorial, we will create docker files and include all those set up in the container and run in a virtual machine.

-This tutorial will cover the dockerization of backend part and database part.
+This tutorial will cover the dockerization of backend part and database part for development environment (in the later chapter, we will cover the setup for production environment).

 ## Prepare Docker files